hanuj2ee/https-github.com-24mx-codetest/README.md

             responses:
                 200:
                     description: If post with id does was successfully deleted
-                204:
+                404:
-                    description: If post with id does not exist // noContent
+                    description: If post with id does not exist

 --------------------------------------------------------------------------------
 ```